 commands at the Unix shell prompt.
-The matlab -nodesktop command starts up MATLAB in your current window (most likely an xterm), and can work on any ASCII terminal; it gives you a simple and light ASCII interface.
+The matlab -nodesktop command starts up MATLAB in your current window (most likely an xterm), and can work on any ASCII terminal; it gives you a simple and light ASCII interface, still including plots, assuming you are running Xwindows.
 The matlab command starts up MATLAB in a new window of the console you are on, assuming you are running Xwindows; it gives you a more powerful, but also complex and heavy interface.
 With matlab you will get one main window with various menus and buttons, and one (or more) inner windows, (e.g. a Command Window, a History Window, etc.), the collection of which is called desktop environment.
 If you run matlab, it is suggested that you start it up with matlab &, so that you can re-use the window in which you started it.
 Note that you can not get the desktop environment from a non-Xwindow system.
-Thus, if you are at home using a PC and Windows, and run telnet (ssh) to eddie.cdf, the command matlab will give you the simple ASCII interface.
+Thus, if you are at home using a PC and Windows, and run ssh or putty to greywolf.cdf, the command matlab will give you the simple ASCII interface.
 The standard MATLAB prompt is >> .
 In the following, whatever follows >> on a line starting with >> is typed by the user at the MATLAB prompt.